two-hundred/celerity-docs/plugin-framework/docs/intro.md

 ---
 # Introduction

-The Plugin Framework is a set of tools and libraries that allow you to extend the functionality Deploy Engine.
-Plugins can be used to extend the functionality of the Deploy Engine by adding providers and transformers that are compatible with the [Blueprint Framework](/blueprint-framework/docs/intro).
+The Plugin Framework allows you to extend the functionality of the Deploy Engine with blueprint resources, data sources, functions and more.
+Plugins can either provide elements that can be used in blueprints (e.g. resource types) or apply transformations to blueprints; the former is considered a `Provider` and the latter a `Transformer`, both concepts are defined in the [Blueprint Framework](/blueprint-framework/docs/intro).

 ## Plugin System Overview